 6. Clean your home

 Clearing the clutter is one way of easing the burden of managing our homes and freeing up some precious time and energy for ourselves.
-My second top tip for simplifying the home is getting some simple household routines in place that keep your home tidy and clean but with minimum effort from you.
-You can check out some daily routines that I like to follow in this post on 10 simple household routines.
+Another way to simplify your home is by creating some simple household routines that keep your home tidy and clean but with minimum effort from you.
+You’ll find some examples of these in this article on 10 simple household routines.

-• Set an alert to change the bedding and towels, wash the windows, mop/wipe/hoover all the floors, clean the kitchen/bathroom and entrance way (and anything else that needs doing regularly) at the start of every month.
+- Set an alert to change the bedding and towels, wash the windows, mop/wipe/vacuum all the floors, clean the kitchen/bathroom and entrance way (and anything else that needs doing regularly) at the start of every month.

-• Use the first of the month to give your home a good, detailed clean and then maybe a regular ‘power hour’ here or there will be sufficient to maintain things until the next month.
+- Use the first of the month to give your home a good, detailed clean and then maybe a regular ‘power hour’ here or there during the week will be sufficient to maintain things until the next month.

 7. Plan your self-care